Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 Gathering and Organizing our Forces

 While at the Miza’s, someone made an announcement over a loud speaker asking everyone to remain calm and gather in the central plaza to organize ourselves to take care of the things we needed.
-Since there were 3,500 dead of the town’s population of 25,000, crews were organized to handle the burials.
+Since there were 3,200 to 3,500 dead of the town’s population of 25,000, crews were organized to handle the burials.

 Other crews were organized to look into sources of food and clean water.
 However, the most immediate need was for medical help, since there were thousands of critically-injured people and not one doctor or nurse in town.

 Since quakes follow along fault lines, I realized that there could be a nearby town that had not been hit as hard as Comalapa had been hit, and perhaps they could offer us medical aid.
 We felt that the most useful thing we could do was to offer to go to another town to try to get aid.
 Being that the mayor and his family were buried alive in their house, there was a bit of confusion, but we finally got a letter from the acting mayor asking the governor in Chimaltenango for help.

 Since we could not find a horse or a motorcycle, we headed out on foot about 9:30am.
 The winding road out of Comalapa is cut out of the side of the mountain, and the shoulders give way to steep cliffs that descend hundreds of yards.
 As we walked along, there were still many tremors, and parts of the dirt road would break off and slide down the cliffs.
 About 10:00am, we caught up with a couple who were also headed to Chimaltenango to find their son, so we traveled with them.
 On the way, we passed a few people headed in to Comalapa and heard from them that the surrounding towns had been almost totally destroyed as well.
 We also heard reports that a missionary had died in Patzicía.